cgabriel5/nodecliac/README.md

 ## Install (manual)

 At the moment, generating `.acdef` files from `.acmap` files requires Node.js as the parser and all nodecliac's core tools are written in JavaScript.
-However, if you already have the CLI program(s) registry package/files and really only need tab auto-completion, (you aren't generating `.acdef` files, for example) nodecliac can be setup manually with the commands below.
+However, if you already have the CLI program(s) registry package/files and really only need tab-completion, (you aren't generating `.acdef` files, for example) nodecliac can be setup manually with the commands below.

 <details><summary>Show manual install guide/script.</summary>